Over the past two years, I have immersed myself in two things - sales and marketing webinars and Sesame Street.

 With all of the webinars I’ve participated in (and there have been several great ones!), I’ve heard a ton of metaphors for how this process works well.
 You’ve heard them - sales is the quarterback, and marketing writes the playbook.
-Marketing fishes with nets, sales people hunt with spears.
-I’d like to propose a new one - Elmo!
+Marketing fishes with nets, salespeople hunt with spears.
+I want to propose a new one - Elmo!
 The Musical.

 For those of you who have been absent from the Sesame Street world for the past few years, there is a new-ish segment called Elmo!
-The Musical, where in some episodes, Elmo works with a stage curtain named Velvet and the viewers to imagine a musical where everyone sings and dances while Elmo solves a problem and learns a lesson.
+The Musical.
+In some episodes, Elmo works with a stage curtain named Velvet, and the viewers imagine a musical where everyone sings and dances.
+At the same time, Elmo solves a problem and learns a lesson.

 Think about it - what sales and marketing teams don’t want to be singing and dancing together to solve the company’s problems?

 Just me?
 Fair enough.

 I like this idea, though, because it allows for collaboration and improvisation but ultimately delivers a well-choreographed final product that delights the customer.